carla-simulator/carla/Docs/tuto_A_map_creation.md

 There are three different ways to import these elements into CARLA.
 They go from the simplest to the most laborious.

 * __A) Docker import.__ Simplicity at its best.
-Build a Docker image of Unreal Engine and run a script to automatically bake the map.
+Build a Docker image of Unreal Engine and run a script to automatically cook the map.
 This will also generate the traffic and pedestrian navigations.
 * __B) RoadRunner import.__ This software provides specific plugins for CARLA.
 Get those and follow some simple steps to get the map.
 * __C) Manual import.__ This process requires to go through all the process manually.
 From importing _.fbx_ and _.xodr_ to setting the static meshes.